 ProQuest History Vault consists of manuscript and archival collections digitized in partnership and from a wide variety of archival institutions.
 Major collection areas in History Vault focus on the Black Freedom Movement of the 20th Century, Southern Life and Slavery, Women's Rights, International Relations, American Politics and Society with a strong focus on the 20th Century, and labor unions, workers and radical politics in the 20th Century.
 On the topic of civil rights and Black Freedom, History Vault contains records of four of the most important civil rights organizations of the 1950s and 1960s: NAACP, SCLC, SNCC, and CORE.
 History Vault's collections on Slavery and Southern plantations candidly document the realities of slavery at the most immediate grassroots level in Southern society and provide some of the most revealing documentation in existence on the functioning of the slave system.
 Many of the collections in History Vault were originally available in microfilm from the University Publications of America (UPA) research collections and others come from the University Microfilms International (UMI) research collections with additional collections scanned from the original documents.

-Indexes doctoral dissertations and master's theses from over 1,000 North American and European universities with coverage from 1861.
-Also includes abstracts, 24 page previews, & the option to purchase the full text.
+Indexes doctoral dissertations and master's theses from over 1,000 North American and European universities with coverage from 1743 to the present day.
+Also includes abstracts, 24 page previews, and the option to purchase the full text.
+Subject areas include arts, business & economics, education, humanities, social sciences, behavioral sciences, natural sciences, mathematics & physical sciences, and health & medical sciences.

-Generates maps, data visuallizations, and spreadsheets of Census data from 1790-2010.
+Generates maps, data visualizations, and spreadsheets of Census data from 1790-2010.
 Additional data available up to the 2020 census.

 Updated regularly.
 Provides easy access to historical census data for the United States.
 Allows users to visually analyze and understand the demography of any part of the United States with access to the following: